Selling Life Insurance in Canada: Rules, Taxes & Options

 Insurance Company Restrictions

-Who Can Buy Your Life Insurance Policy in Canada?
+Who Can Buy Your Life Insurance Policy?

 If you decide to sell your life insurance policy, there are two potential types of buyers to be aware of: